awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-common-scenarios.md

 }
 ```

-Alternatively, the following example sets the `cpu` metrics to be collected every second, while all other metrics are collected every minute\.
+Alternatively, the following example sets the `cpu` metrics to be collected every second, and all other metrics are collected every minute\.

 ```
 "agent":{